ES-UFABC/BuscaPET/README.md

 # Como instalar:

 # License:
-BuscaPet está sob a licença MIT
+BuscaPet está sob a licença GPL